 HDMI ARC (Audio Return Channel) is a clever protocol that sits within the HDMI standard and, in theory, it can help simplify a complicated AV set-up and reduce the number of cables you need.

 But what's the point of it?
-Why should you be concerned about eARC?
+Should you be concerned about the emergence of eARC?
 Read on for all the info you need (and more)...

 HDMI launched way back in 2002, and the first consumer kit to feature this high-tech connector hit the shops in 2004.